revathisekar35/Movie_Recommendation_API/README.md

 ### Description
  This movie Recommendation API project is a Spring Boot application.
 We can Add/Update/Delete movies.
 Also we can get details about a movie based on our API input and data availability.
+Implemented spring boot global exception handler.
+Applied Spring Boot "Actuator" module to monitor and manage application usage.
+Designed Swagger documentation

 ### The Recommended input to get a result is:
 - Id